Corporate Social Responsibility

 With around 25% of the carbon footprint of a garment coming from the way we look after it, we think it’s a no brainer to do our part to reduce our environmental impact.
-Follow these tips so you can help tread a lighter path on the planet, and of course get as much life out of your jeans as possible.
+Follow these tips so you can help tread a lighter path on the planet, and of course, get as much life out of your jeans as possible.

 Reduce the number of times you wash your jeans.
 We’re big fans of letting denim develop that lived-in look and allowing them to age gracefully.
-Besides the huge benefit of reducing water use, fewer washes allows your jeans to develop their own look.
+Besides the huge benefit of reducing water use, fewer washes allow your jeans to develop their own look.

 Washing in cool or cold water saves energy as well as protects against shrinking.

-Use an eco friendly washing detergent sparingly.
+Use an eco-friendly washing detergent sparingly.
 Harsh chemicals don’t belong on your clothes nor the environment so look for gentle products and preferably liquid over powder which can sometimes leave a residue.
 Don’t use bleach either.
 It’s not a friend of denim.

 Found a stain?
 Try spot cleaning instead of a full wash.
-And adding a little white vinegar to your wash can also help to eliminate any lingering odours as well as act as a softener.
+And adding a little white vinegar to your wash can also help to eliminate any lingering odors as well as act as a softener.

 If you’re really committed – hand wash!
 This uses zero energy other than your own.
-Soaking in a small amount of detergent, a small cap full, for around 30 minutes should do the trick.
+Soaking in a small amount of detergent, a small-cap full, for around 30 minutes should do the trick.